localstack/docs/content/en/user-guide/state-management/cloud-pods/index.md

 {{< / command >}}

 With the `save` command you can create multiple versions of a Cloud Pod.
-For instance, let us create a SQS queue and create second version for `s3-test`.
+For instance, let us create a SQS queue and second version of `s3-test`.

 {{< command >}}
 $ awslocal sqs create-queue --queue-name test-queue